raganwald/raganwald.github.com/_posts/2017-01-07-optimizing-quadtrees-in-time-and-space.md

       "ll": "⚫️, "lr": "⚫️"   }
 ```

 Can we build from here?
-Yes, and with some interesting manoevers.
+Yes, and with some interesting manoeuvres.

 ---